Joint Child Custody

 financial responsibility.
 Joint custody is a means of allowing both parents

-case, reach out to our Daytona Beach divorce attorneys who can provide
+upcoming custody case, reach out to our Daytona Beach divorce attorneys

-For over ten years, The Law Office of Jeffrey A. Klein has been helping
+over ten years, The Law Office of Jeffrey A. Klein has been helping clients reach positive

-as child custody.
-We understand how the law works regarding custody and
+child custody.
+We understand how the law works regarding custody and can provide you

 Drawing up a Parenting Plan